opensearch-project/documentation-website/_opensearch/install/tar.md

 # Tarball

-Installing OpenSearch from a tarball, also known as a tar archive, might appeal to users who want granular control over installation details like file permissions and installation paths.
+Installing OpenSearch from a tarball, also known as a tar archive, may appeal to users who want granular control over installation details like file permissions and installation paths.

-Generally speaking, the installation of OpenSearch from a tarball can be broken down in to a few steps:
+Generally speaking, the installation of OpenSearch from a tarball can be broken down into a few steps:

 1. **Download and unpack OpenSearch.**
 1. **Configure important system settings.**